Fa1c0/KQL-Sentinel-Queries/README.md

-A colletion of KQL queries that cover use cases not enumerated by default Sentinel content.
+A colletion of KQL use case queries to suppliment out of the box Sentinel.